Saturday, 8 February 2025

 If Parliament is split both sides may attempt to attract Radicals or Independents by paying 4000 guineas or awarding honours.

 The Government sponsors a Bill but must still pay to support its passage.
-The price differs between bills.
+The price differs between bills cards.

-Tories take 12000 guineas to support a Bill as a party.
+Tories take 10000 guineas to support a Bill.

-The Lords will take 12000 guineas to guarantee to pass a bill, otherwise roll d6.
+The House of Lords will take 10000 guineas to guarantee to pass a bill, otherwise roll d6.
 On a 4, 5, 6 the bill passes, roll lower and it is sent back to the dispatch box.
 If a bill passes the Queen is amused and adds one to her score.

 Wars have a face cost, to send out a field force.
-Enemy leaders may increase this cost.
-Once a field force is dispatched the battles for that war can be fought until the war is defeated.
+Enemy leaders may increase this cost by 5 million per level.
+The cost reflects the size of enemy forces.
+Once a Field Force is dispatched the battles for that war can be fought until the war is defeated.
 Defeating a war earns a cash "subsidy" from the vanquished.
+This subsidy is half the cost of prosecuting the war.
 It also adds one or more to the Queen's amusement and an honour may be generated.

-Losing a battle is not a good idea since Victoria will not be amused about that.
+Losing a battle is not a good idea since Victoria will not be amused about that and the Victoria's Amusement level is reduced.

 With setup complete we move to the first month, and draw a card.
 Twelve cards will be drawn for each year of the campaign and the deck holds ten years worth of cards for each period.